wdporter/i-am-that-vuepress/48-awareness-is-free/readme.md

 **Q:**&ensp;Even the desire for realisation?

-**M:**&ensp;The desire to put an end to all desires is a most peculiar desire, just like the fear of beïng afraid is a most peculiar fear.
+**M:**&ensp;The desire to put an end to all desires is a most peculiar desire, just like the fear of being afraid is a most peculiar fear.
 One stops you from grabbing and the other from running.
 You may use the same words, but the states are not the same.
 The man who seeks realisation is not addicted to desires; he is a seeker who goes against desire, not with it.
 A general longing for liberation is only the beginning; to find the proper means and use them is the next step.
-The seeker has only one goal in view: to find his own true beïng.
+The seeker has only one goal in view: to find his own true being.
 Of all desires it is the most ambitious, for nothing and nobody can satisfy it; the seeker and the sought are one and the search alone matters.

 **Q:**&ensp;The search will come to an end.